ForLoopNelson/mood-track/README.md

 ** Start app Development: npm run dev

 TODO:
---Get the Let it go section to show the text and then have it disappear within a few seconds.
+--Make the Title text a tad bigger when on Mobile.
+Tablet looks ok

 --Create the mood track page.
 Have 3 colors for the moods the user can choose and display in a grid format.